LaGameuse1923/PlateformeBuble/README.md

 The intrusive thoughts will try to hurt your efforts so try and evade them!

 ## Authours
-This game was made by Stepan Tyurin, Maxence, Maxime...
+This game was made by Stepan Tyurin, Kelvyn Grimault, Maxence Dixneuf, Erwann Baesens-Prigent, Nataël Forget, Gabriel Martinache, Nicolas Guillois, all students of ESMA Rennes (with the exception of Stepan Tyurin, student at Université de Rennes).

 ## Game
 This game is made with Unity 2022.
 All assets are written and drawn with our hands.